-The presence of ethyl alcohol, lactic and carbonic acids help activate the digestive system improving the ability to absorb nutrients from food etc.
+The presence of ethyl alcohol, lactic, and carbonic acids helps activate the digestive system, improving the ability to absorb nutrients from food.

-Kumis is traditionally drank 30 minutes before eating so the full healing effects can kick into the body before the consumption and processing of foods begins.
-Kumis therefore is a perfect aperitif to both Russian feasts as well as other world cooking.
+Kumis is traditionally drunk 30 minutes before eating so the full healing effects can kick into the body before the consumption and processing of foods begin.
+Kumis, therefore, is a perfect aperitif to both Russian feasts as well as other world cooking.

-Traditionally (before modern production methods where in place) Kumis was made by fermentation of Mare’s milk or Horse milk within a sealed horsehide container.
-These horse hide containers would range in size from around 15 liters to 150 liters!
-This gives plenty of Kumis for people and tribal members to drink.
-It is of course also popular with tourists at cultural events and travels.
+Traditionally (before modern production methods were in place), kumis was made by fermentation of mare's or horse's milk within a sealed horsehide container.
+These horse hide containers would range in size from around 15 to 150 liters.
+This provides plenty of kumis for people and tribal members to drink.
+It is, of course, also popular with tourists at cultural events and travels.

-It has been commented that this drink was produced and favored by Attila the Hun and Genghis Khan during their campaigns.
-This makes sense as the Hun as superior horsemen would have utilized all products of their favored animal and livelihood.
+It is thought that this drink was produced and favored by Attila the Hun and Genghis Khan during their campaigns.
+This makes sense as the Hun, as superior horsemen, would have utilized all products of their favored animal.

 Fermented Horse Milk as an Export

-Kumis is experiencing a wave f European interest partly due to its health benefits.
+Kumis has generated European interest partly due to its health benefits.
 Countries such as Germany, Austria, Italy, Belgium, the Netherlands, Ukraine, Mongolia, and Siberia are producing kumis for their own local populations.
-As we can imagine the produced volumes are low, which isn’t necessarily a bad thing as it promotes quality as well as reduces the exploitation of horses for their milk production.
+As we can imagine, the produced volumes are low, which isn’t necessarily a bad thing as it promotes quality and reduces the exploitation of horses for their milk.

-Perhaps a point has to be made that ideally Kumis needs to be made from an organic milk source.
-This sustainability method needs to consider what the horses have been grazing on as well as their exposure to other unwanted chemicals/pesticides/herbicides etc. Horses raised in a natural/organic way (this has to be the way nomadic tribes in the Central Asian steppes live as a matter of course) will undoubtedly produce the best fermented horse milk drink of Kumis.
+Perhaps a point has to be made that, ideally, kumis needs to be made from an organic milk source.
+This sustainability method needs to consider what the horses have been grazing on as well as their exposure to other unwanted chemicals, pesticides, herbicides, etc. Horses raised in a natural/organic way (this has to be the way nomadic tribes in the Central Asian steppes live as a matter of course) will undoubtedly produce the best milk, which will result in high-quality kumis.